andrusieczko/clip-path-polygon/README.md

 Definition:
 `clipPath(points [, options])`

-You cam call it on a jQuery element:
+You can call it on a jQuery element:
 ```javascript
 $('#my-element').clipPath(points);
 ```